National Women's Soccer League: Broadcasting

+2013–2016: YouTube, Fox Sports, ESPN

 During the 2013–2016 seasons, the majority of league games were available for viewing via YouTube or via individual team's websites.
 Of the eight teams in the league during the inaugural season, the Boston Breakers were the only team that charged a fee for access to their broadcasts.

 On April 18, 2013, NWSL signed a one-year agreement with Fox Sports 2 to televise six regular season games, the semifinal, and championship games.
 On May 28, 2014, the NWSL signed a one-year agreement with ESPN to televise nine games of the 2014 NWSL season.
 The matches included three regular season and three playoff matches on ESPN2, as well as 3 regular season games live-streamed on ESPN3.
 On June 30, 2015, the NWSL announced a one-year agreement with Fox Sports once more to cover ten matches.
 Three regular season and three playoff matches were televised on FS1, and four live-streamed on Fox Sports Go.
 The agreement was extended into 2016 under another one-year contract, covering three regular season matches and the three playoff matches, once again on FS1.